Discharge from the Mental Health Act

 You will also be discharged if the section you are under runs out and it is not renewed.

-When you are discharged from the Mental Health Act, this is not the same as being discharged from hospital.
-Even if you are not under section anymore, you might agree to stay in hospital as a voluntary patient (sometimes known as ‘an informal patient’).
+When you are discharged from the Mental Health Act, this isn’t the same as being discharged from hospital.
+Even if you aren’t detained anymore, you might agree to stay in hospital as a voluntary patient.
+This is sometimes known as being ‘an informal patient’.